 After the end of the transition period, European Union Trade Mark (EUTM) and Registered Community Design (RCD) systems will no longer have territorial scope over the UK.
-In order to obtain protection in the UK, a separate UK Trade Mark application will need to be filed at the UK IPO.
+In order to obtain protection in the UK, a separate UK Trade Mark application will need to be filed at the UKIPO.
 Regulations will come into force maintaining continuity of protection for those who own or have applied for EUTMs and RCDs.

 The Regulations will also protect the ability to file comparable registrations to existing applications for EUTMs and RCDs at the UKIPO, with the benefit of the original filing date.
 Similar provisions will apply to Community Plant Variety Rights (CPVRs) and applications.

 All existing SPC provisions will be retained in UK law and all existing rights and licences in force in the UK will remain.
 Pending UK SPC applications will also continue to be assessed on current criteria and it will be possible to continue to file new applications.